-1. FS Rodney McLeod, Tashaun Gipson is busy looking to be the top-paid safety in football, the Browns have an opportunity to replace him with another young free safety for half the price.
+1. FS Rodney McLeod, St. Louis Rams - While Tashaun Gipson is busy looking to be the top-paid safety in football, the Browns have an opportunity to replace him with another young free safety for half the price.
 The first knock you'll see on McLeod is that he's undersized at 5-10, 186 lbs, but performance triumphs everything.
-Unlike Gipson, McLeod showed a lot of growth in 2015 and finished the season as Pro Football Focus' 10th-ranked safety.- While
+Unlike Gipson, McLeod showed a lot of growth in 2015 and finished the season as Pro Football Focus' 10th-ranked safety.

 McLeod was undrafted in 2012 but has shown his durability by starting all 16 games in each of the past three seasons for the Rams.
 During that three-year stretch, he's logged 5 interceptions and forced 7 fumbles.
 The interceptions aren't as impressive at what Gipson can deliver, but the overall turnover rate and his coverage ability make him a solid, young option.

 One question might be whether McLeod would still thrive on a different team.
 With the Rams, he was part of a very physical defense (he can lay the wood himself), so there's always that perception that the players around him help allow him to play at a higher level.
 I'd be willing to take that chance, because as bad as the Browns' secondary was a year ago, I have faith that CB Joe Haden will rebound and help restore the secondary to a level of respectability.
 My projected offer would be a 4-year deal worth $25 million and $10 million guaranteed.